 - Non approved people staying at the property

 Before you can evict a tenant from your property for any legal reason, you are required to deliver the right legal notice to them.
 In Qld this is called a Form 11 notice to remedy breach.

-When completing a Form 11 it’s important that you complete it with the date the breach needs to be rectified by .
-It’s also important that the time frame is with in legislation .
-For example non payment of rent, legislations gives the tenants 7 days to get paid up to date.
-But for example if a tenant has damed walls, you may wish to give the 4 weeks to have this rectified, so they have time to attend to it.
+When completing a Form 11 it’s important that you complete it with the date the breach needs to be rectified by.
+It’s also important that the time frame is within legislation .
+For example nonpayment of rent, legislations gives the tenants 7 days to get paid up to date.
+But for example, if a tenant has damaged walls, you may wish to give the 4 weeks to have this rectified, so they have time to attend to it.

 Evicting the Tenant from Your Property

 Once a Form 11 has been issued.
 The tenant now has time to rectify the breach within the allocated time frame.
 If they do, the tenant can’t be evicted.
 If they don’t the landlord or property manager needs to issue a Form 12 Notice to leave.

 When you are evicting the tenants from the property, it is crucial that you are following the right steps.
 If the tenant wishes to dispute this they can do so through the RTA and mediation.